Chiefdaddy2022/Chiefdaddy2022/README.md

 - 👋 Hi, I’m @Chiefdaddy2022
-- 👀 I’m interested in Data Analysis using Python & Tableau
+- 👀 I’m interested in Data Analysis using Python, SQL and Tableau
-- 🌱 I’m currently learning to become a Data Analyst using Pythom
+- 🌱 I’m a Data Analyst using Python, SQL and Tableau
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on get employed either as a freelance data analyst or paid employment
 - 📫 How to reach me chinedumnwagbara2015@gmail.com

 <!---